chapel-lang/sphinxcontrib-chapeldomain/docs/reference.rst

 .. directive:: .. chpl:function:: signature

     Describes a module-level function.
-The signature should include the parameters as given in the Chapel definition.
+The signature should include the arguments as given in the Chapel definition.
 See :ref:`signatures` for details.

     For example::